Arize-ai/openinference/python/instrumentation/openinference-instrumentation-litellm/README.md

 os.environ["OPENAI_API_KEY"] = "PASTE_YOUR_API_KEY_HERE"
 ```

-Instrumenting `litellm` is simple:
+Instrumenting `LiteLLM` is simple:

 ```python
 LiteLLMInstrumentor().instrument(tracer_provider=tracer_provider)
 ```

-Now, all calls to `litellm` functions are instrumented and can be viewed in the `phoenix` UI.
+Now, all calls to `LiteLLM` functions are instrumented and can be viewed in the `phoenix` UI.

 ```python
 completion_response = litellm.completion(model="gpt-3.5-turbo",